leapfrogtechnology/sync-db/examples/node-app-mssql/README.md

 ## Creating/Dropping Tables

-Let's create a migration file for user using the script.
-In the root of our project run the following commands
+Create a migration file for users table using the `make` script in `package.json`.
+Run the following command from the root of the project:

 ```
 $ yarn make create_users_table
 ```

-The above command will generate a migration script in `src/sql/migrations/`
+The above command will generate a migration script in `src/sql/migrations/`.

 Now we'll create users table using knex built-in methods